I have been participating in the Teal Pumpkin project since 2015 in an effort to offer non-candy treats to children with food allergies.

-If you have any treat bags leftover, you can save them for next Halloween, as the contents typically are not perishable (and you will have fewer items to pre-package next year).
+If you have any treat bags left over, you can save them for next Halloween, as the contents typically are not perishable (and you will have fewer items to pre-package next year).

 27 Non-Food Halloween Treat Ideas

-Below are the non candy and non food treats I have handed out, with feedback on how well they were received, which items were scooped up the quickest, and which ones remained at the end of the night.
+Below are the non-candy and non-food treats I have handed out, with feedback on how well they were received, which items were scooped up the quickest, and which ones remained at the end of the night.

-- Fangs: I bought glow-in-the-dark and colored fangs, and the glow-in-the-dark variety were more popular with older kids, especially teen boys.
+- Fangs: I bought glow-in-the-dark and colored fangs, and the glow-in-the-dark variety was more popular with older kids, especially teen boys.
 I do not include these in treat bags for very young children, as they would likely not fit and/or could be a choking hazard.

 - Spider rings: These are a hit with very young children.
 Parents can put the ring on the child's finger, and they typically stare at it transfixed.

 - Bubbles: Another big hit with parents of very young children, who are often the ones collecting the candy/toys for the child.
-This was very popular with parents who were taking their child out for their first trick-or-treat experience on Halloween.
+This was very popular with parents who were taking their children out for their first trick-or-treat experience on Halloween.
 Target sometimes has these leftover after Halloween, and I pick up a few boxes for the following year.

-- Jig saw puzzles: Costco sold packs of small jig saw puzzles a few years ago, and these were favored by younger and older kids alike.
+- Jigsaw puzzles: Costco sold packs of small jigsaw puzzles a few years ago, and these were favored by younger and older kids alike.
 I only had 24, and they were the first item I ran out of that year.

 - Toy cars: I gave these out for a few years and then stopped, as I think they were made in China, and I was concerned that there might be lead in the paint (and young kids like to put toys in their mouths!)
 Each year I handed these out, I ran out about halfway through the night.

-- Pencils: I was pleasantly surprised by how many school children picked up a pencil or two.
+- Pencils: I was pleasantly surprised by how many schoolchildren picked up a pencil or two.
 While this is the item that I never run out of, I also do not receive any complaints, especially towards the end of Halloween night, when there are fewer options from which to choose.
-I also pick generic designs (can usually get 10 pencils for a dollar at Target), so that kids can use them year round.
+I also pick generic designs (can usually get 10 pencils for a dollar at Target) so that kids can use them year-round.

 - Erasers: These are hit-or-miss, depending on the design.
 Skull erasers tend to go fastest.
-I had so many little ones leftover one year that I placed a small eraser in each of the following year's treat bags.
+I had so many little ones left over one year that I placed a small eraser in each of the following year's treat bags.

 - Yo-yo's: I found Halloween-themed yo-yo's one year, and kids in the 5-7 year age range gravitated towards them.

-- Spinning tops: Same as the yo-yo's.
-I only found them one year, and after I ran out of yo-yo's, the 5-7 year old kids went for the spinning tops.
+- Spinning tops: Same as the yo-yos.
+I only found them one year, and after I ran out of yo-yos, the 5-7-year-old kids went for the spinning tops.

-- Mini figurines: I picked up packs of action figures (military soldiers, animals, ninjas) in the dollar section of Target, but I haven't seen them the past few years.
+- Mini figurines: I picked up packs of action figures (military soldiers, animals, ninjas) in the dollar section of Target, but I haven't seen them in the past few years.
 The ninjas were the least popular, and the unicorns were the most popular.

 - Creepy fingers: I picked up a few packs from Target after Halloween and put one in each treat bag for the following Halloween.

 - Stickers: I buy packs of Halloween-themed sticker sheets and now put them in treat bags.
 When I had them in bins, all children had a difficult time taking only one sheet.
-Parents who accompanied very young children often took a sheet of stickers and placed one on their hand, so that they could enjoy the sticker while they were out trick-or-treating.
+Parents who accompanied very young children often took a sheet of stickers and placed one on their hand so that they could enjoy the sticker while they were out trick-or-treating.